 Serving Ideas

-Pasta: Add these meatballs to your favorite marinara sauce and serve over pasta for a classic and comforting meal.
+- Pasta: Add these meatballs to your favorite marinara sauce and serve over pasta for a classic and comforting vegan spaghetti and meatballs.

-Rice Bowl: Serve rice with roasted vegetables and a drizzle of your favorite sauce like a teriyaki sauce.
+- Rice Bowl: Serve rice with roasted vegetables and a drizzle of your favorite sauce like a vegan teriyaki sauce.

-Mashed Potatoes & Gravy: Pair with creamy vegan mashed potatoes and gravy or use them to make Swedish meatballs.
+- Mashed Potatoes & Gravy: Pair with creamy vegan mashed potatoes and this flavorful vegan gravy or use them to make Swedish meatballs.

 Tips & Tricks